 The MA in Publishing Media from Oxford Brookes University is respected throughout the world.
 The course gives a solid knowledge of publishing processes and their management, and provides scope to develop specialist skills required for career development.

-- In the first semester there are core modules in editorial, marketing, and production and design
+- In the first semester there are core modules in editorial, marketing and consumer insight, and production and design

-- In the second semester choose from 10 specialist modules – including Fiction and Non-Fiction, Children's Publishing, Magazine Publishing, Rights Management, Digital Publishing Strategy, Multi-Platform Publishing, Academic and Professional Publishing, and the History and Culture of Publishing
+- In the second semester choose from a fantastic range of specialist modules – including Fiction and Non-Fiction, Children's Publishing, The Craft of Storytelling, Magazine Publishing, Rights Management, Digital Publishing Strategy, Multi-Platform Publishing, Academic and Professional Publishing, and the History and Culture of Publishing

 The MA in Digital Publishing provides a focused opportunity to examine forms of digital publishing.
 It provides an opportunity for practical investigation of the strategies to publish digital media using industry adopted technologies such as ebooks, websites and apps.